 I used a boppy.
 I tried the football hold and the crossover hold and the cradle hold.

 I asked friends and family for help.
-They were of course supportive as they encouraged me to keep trying.
-It just has to get better, they reassured me because it was easier for them.
+They were, of course, supportive as they encouraged me to keep trying.
+It just has to get better, they reassured me, because it was easy for them.

 I pumped meticulously to get more milk.
 The pumped milk went into the freezer for storage.
 No way could we give it to her and cause nipple confusion from a bottle.
 Right?

 I went to a La Leche meeting.
 But the La Leche moms just told me there was nothing wrong with her tongue and that she should naturally want to breastfeed.
 Until she was four and weaned herself.

 I read more books.
 The books all said that if it was painful I was doing it wrong and that it was a natural, beautiful thing.
 Breastfeeding shouldn’t hurt.
 Apparently.

 Per someone else’s suggestion, I would sit in the sun with my nipples exposed, willing the sun’s rays to heal my bleeding nipples.
 While they sat inside and snuggled and bonded with my baby.

 But it was still so hard.
 And so very painful.
 Which according to the books is not how breastfeeding works.